e-landeros/adforge/README.md

 ## Welcome to AdForge - Your Local Language Model (LLM) Ad Generator

 Are you tired of your paid GPT instance becoming unusable due to persistent unforeseen errors?
-Say goodbye to those frustrations and welcome the power of Local LLM tasks using Ollama!
+Say goodbye to those frustrations and welcome the power of Local LLM tasks using AdForge!
 This project is not just a solution; it's an experience.
 Now, you can configure your very own local LLM apps and take control of your advertising destiny!

 ## Table of Contents